trifonnt/openshift-rpm-build/README.md

 ##### 3. Check why did your build fail

-Extra: Use Dokcer for package build
+Extra: Use Docker for package build
 ---------

 ###### Use docker file in docker